-That’s where moving and storage solutions from providers like PODS for Business come in.
+That’s where moving and storage solutions from providers like PODS Business Solutions come in.
 We offer flexible options for portable shipping containers and logistics to help address any sudden inventory management issues.

 For example, you can capitalize on seasonal revenue opportunities by partnering with PODS to quickly transfer slow-moving merchandise to better-performing stores.
 There’s also no need to maintain multiple warehouses since PODs can act as your centralized storage and distribution center.
 This eliminates the need for store associates to drive, or to unload and reload any inventory, which is an added cost-savings.

 Building an innovative logistics framework across your organization is a complex task, but it’s achievable.
 Put our recommendations into action and make the most of the expertise offered by our specialist team so your company can nimbly change directions in logistics as new situations come to light.